SamLB9/EMS_research_imputation-models/README.md

 Firstly, we will analyze the performance of the different models.

-Here are three boxplots representing the different classification models according to their AUC and missing value percentage:
+Here are three boxplots representing the different classification models according to their AUC (index to maximize) and missing value percentage:

 1000 rows:
 ![1000 rows:](https://github.com/SamLB9/EMS_research_imputation-models/blob/4dd325cda9184cbe3060fc2635a6ac8fe1ce89b8/C_MODELSCOMPARAISON_1000ROWS.png)